jessielulu/first_app/README.md

-== README
+# Ruby on Rails Tutorial:  first application

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the first application

 Things you may want to cover: